pierrediedhiou/cybersecurity-journey/glossary.md

 - **Passkey** — A modern passwordless authentication method using cryptographic key pairs stored on a device, replacing traditional passwords with biometric or PIN verification
+- **Playbook (SOAR)** — A predefined automated list of actions configured in a SOAR platform to handle a specific type of incident.
+Automates repetitive manual tasks that analysts previously performed across multiple tools
 ## Q
 - **Query String** — The part of a URL starting with ? that sends parameters to the server (ex: ?search=hacking).
 Can be exploited